-When we make a really serious purchase, such as a CRM system, we try to consider all the “ins and outs” of our buying: to read reviews, check out surveys and get a trial version.
-Thus, we can understand whether the product represents value for money or not, whether it will help achieve our goals or not, whether it is convenient enough or not, etc. To facilitate your choice and to dispel doubts, we published the results of a survey conducted by Forrester in collaboration with CustomerThink among 414 business and technology decision makers who have recently implemented the CRM system.
+When we make a really significant purchase, such as a CRM system, we try to consider all the “ins and outs” of our buying: to read reviews, to check out surveys and to get a trial version.
+Thus, we can understand whether the product is worth its money or not, whether it will help achieve our goals or not, whether it is convenient enough or not, etc. To facilitate your choice and to dispel all doubts, we published the results of a survey conducted by Forrester in collaboration with CustomerThink among 414 business and technology decision makers who have recently implemented the CRM system.

 CRM Success Is Simple If You Avoid These Common Pitfalls

 Sound Advice from 400 CRM Practitioners

 In today’s world, the only source of competitive advantage is one that can survive technology-fueled disruption – It’s the obsession with understanding, connecting with, serving, and delighting customers.
 Forrester reports that customer experience is the top strategic initiative for companies of all sizes; and that companies use CRM as a foundational building block of their customer experience strategy.